mentzelopoulos/mentzelopoulos.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper on "Improving predictions of vortex induced vibrations via generalizable hydrodynamic databases across several current incidence angles" has been published by the Journal of Fluids and Structures!
-Find it [here](https://www.sciencedirect.com/science/article/abs/pii/S0889974624000215).
-Shoutout to everyone involved, Jose Ferrandis, Evdard Ronglan, Sam Rudy, Dixia Fan, Themis Sapsis, and Michael Triantafyllou!
+Our paper on ["Improving predictions of vortex induced vibrations via generalizable hydrodynamic databases across several current incidence angles"](https://www.sciencedirect.com/science/article/abs/pii/S0889974624000215) has been published by the Journal of Fluids and Structures!